-Figure 4: As Figure 1, but for the top European wheat producers.
+Figure 4: As Figure 1, but for the top ten European wheat producers.

-The code presented above computes the resilience for the individual countries and for the progressive aggregation of countries, which is useful to understand the effect of spatial aggregation on the overall resilience of wheat production is Europe.
-The time-series of the top wheat producers is displayed in Figure 4.
+The code presented above computes the resilience of the individual countries and of the incremental aggregation of the countries, which is useful to understand the effect of spatial variability on the total resilience of wheat production is Europe.
+The time-series of the top ten wheat producers is displayed in Figure 4.
 France is the most prominent producer followed by Germany, Italy and the United Kingdom.

-The code in the following frame produces the “resilience-diversity plot” (Figure 5), which is useful to understand the relative weight of the different countries in building up the overall resilience of wheat production in Europe.
+The code in the following frame produces the “resilience-diversity plot” (Fig. 5), which is useful to understand the relative contribution of the different countries in building up the total resilience of wheat production in Europe.